Car Buying Strategies

 For anyone interested in technology, these next differences are sure to be significant.
 Out of these two lower trims of the Hyundai Veloster, only the 2.0 Premium has an eight-inch touchscreen, SiriusXM Satellite Radio, voice recognition, wireless charging, and Blue Link connectivity.
 The 2.0 does have a seven-inch touchscreen, smartphone compatibility, and Bluetooth, but it lacks the more high-end components.
 The Infinity audio system on the Premium comes with eight speakers, to include a subwoofer, and Blue Link allows people to access their vehicles remotely from a mobile app.
 They can do things like start their engines, unlock the doors, and pinpoint vehicle location from their smartphones.

-Compare the 2021 Hyundai Veloster 2.0 Premium vs Turbo R-Spec Trims.
-What is the Difference?
+Compare the Veloster 2.0 Premium vs Turbo R-Spec.
+What is the difference?

 On the outside of the Veloster Turbo R-Spec, there are LED projector headlights.
 LEDs are also used in the rear taillights.
 Unlike the 2.0 Premium, the Turbo R-Spec does not have a sunroof.